Abstract

 https://fib-dm.com/ontology-class-and-data-model-entity-hierarchy/

-Data Modelers are familiar with a similar isomorphic subset between the Logical and Physical Data Model (PDM).
-We can forward engineer an LDM into a PDM, and reverse-engineer a PDM or database schema into a logical model.
-Some logical model properties, like the subtype symbol, have no representation in the PDM, and of course, most table- and index properties do no reverse-engineer into properties of the entity.
-The test case is that a change in the source model must reflect in the target model.
+Data Modelers are familiar with a similar isomorphic subset between the Logical and Physical Data Models (PDM).
+We can forward engineer an LDM into a PDM and reverse-engineer a PDM or database schema into a logical model.
+Some logical model properties, like the subtype symbol, have no representation in the PDM.
+Of course, most table- and index properties do not reverse-engineer into properties of the entity.
+The test case is that a change in the source model must be reflected in the target model.
 E.g., adding an entity to the LDM generates a new table in the PDM.

-Data Modelers use the tools Compare/Merge functionality to validate change and to update the target model.
+Data Modelers use the tools Compare/Merge functionality to validate change and update the target model.

-Below, for example, is an excerpt from the compare report for FIB-DM Q2 release.
+Below, for example, is an excerpt from the compare report for the FIB-DM Q2 release.

 [#] Financial Industry Business Data Model (Normative) An OWL-to-CDM transformation of the FIBO 2020/Q1 Production release.. : An OWL-to-CDM transformation of the FIBO 2020/Q2 Production release..
 2.0 (FIBO 2020/Q1) https://fib-dm.com : 2 (FIBO 2020/Q2) https://fib-dm.com Entities: